December 3, 2025

 • Simplicity: Ramp offers a single platform for consolidating workflows between accounts payable, expense management, and procurement

-• Speed: One-step bill import, 99% accurate AI matching for invoices, automatic bill routing, and easy approvals eliminate the need for tedious manual data entry and improve visibility into company spending
+• Speed: One-step bill import, 99% accurate AI matching for invoices, automatic bill routing, and easy approvals eliminate the need for tedious manual data entry and improve real-time visibility into company spending

 Serviceable markets